MicrosoftLearning/mslearn-sql-dev/Instructions/Labs/04-import-export-data-for-development-in-azure-sql-database.md

 ### Write the C# code for exporting data

-1. The Azure Function App might need a couple of packages to be installed.
+1. The Azure Function App might need a few packages to be installed first.
 You can install them by running the following commands:

     ```bash
     dotnet add package Microsoft.Data.SqlClient